bingeli1212/nitrile-preview/doc/DOC-diagram.md

     draw (3,3) (0,0)
     draw (4,4) (0,0)

-The 'foreach' command starts with the keyword 'foreach', followed by a set of parentheses, and then followed by a set of brackets, and then a colon.

-The set of parentheses denotes a list of loop symbols.
-Each loop symbol must only consist of uppercase or lowercase letters, such as a, aa, abc, zzz, etc. Symbols such as 1, 2, a2, aa3 are not allowed.

-The set of brackets denotes a list of sequences.
-Each sequence could be of any string, except for comma, which serves solely as the delimiters for two neighboring sequences.

-The 'foreach' command would iterate over each sequence provided in the sequence list.
-If there is only one loop symbol, such as the one shown in the previous example, the number of iterations equals the total number of sequences.
-For each iteration, the loop body, which consists of one or more lines, would execute exactly once, during which each command within the body executes in the same order as it appears in the body.

-Before each iteration, the entire loop body would undergo a global search-and-replace to substitute any occurrences of the loop symbol with the actual sequence that is to be iterated over.
-For example, if the symbol is provided as 'a', then the global search-and-replace would replace any occurrences of ``\a`` by the sequence.

-If there are two loop symbols, then each iteration would pick up two sequences in the list, and the total number of iterations would be reduced by half.
-In addition, the global search-and-replace would be done for both symbols.
-For example, if we were to have the following 'foreach' loop, then the 'draw' command would be executed two times.
+The for-loop starts with the keyword 'for', followed by a one or more assignments of variables to a range of floats.
+The colon at the end is optional.
+The for-loop would iterate over each loop variable over its corresponding sequences.
+Each loop variable is to become one of the environment variables that is going to exist even after the loop has ended.
+Following is an example of iterating over two loop variables: 'a' and 'b'.

-    % Using foreach
+    % Using for-loop
-    foreach (a,b) [1,2,3,4]:
+    for a:=[1,3] b:=[2,4]:
       draw (\a,\a) (\b,\b)

-    % Do not use foreach
+Following is the equivalent commands without using the for-loop.

+    % Not using the for-loop
     draw (1,1) (2,2)
     draw (3,3) (4,4)

-Note that all lines of the loop body must have an indentation level that is greater than the indentation of the 'foreach' command itself.
+Note that all lines of the loop body must have an indentation level that is greater than the indentation of the for-loop itself.
-If a line is encountered that is of the same or less of an indentation level as that of the 'foreach' command, then that line is not considered as part of the loop body, and no additional lines will be considered for inclusion as the loop body.
+If a line is encountered that is of the same or less of an indentation level as that of the for-loop, then that line is not considered as part of the loop body, and no additional lines will be considered for inclusion as the loop body.

-This design also permits the inclusion of additional nested 'foreach' loop, each of which only to have its own loop body being indented even further inwards.
-The following example show the implementation of two 'foreach' loops.
-The toplevel 'foreach' loop offsers two loop symbols:
+This design also permits the inclusion of additional nested for-loop, each of which only to have its own loop body being indented even further inwards.
+The following example show the implementation of two for-loops.
+The toplevel for-loop offsers two loop variables:
-'a', and 'b', and the nested 'foreach' loop offers one loop symbol:
+'a', and 'b', and the nested for-loop offers one loop symbol:
 'c'.
-Note that the last 'label.bot' command is not part of the nested 'foreach' loop, but rather part of the toplevel 'foreach' loop.
+Note that the last 'label.bot' command is not part of the nested for-loop, but rather part of the toplevel for-loop.

     viewport 31 24
-    foreach (a,b) [9,0.4, 19,0.5, 29,0.6] :
+    for a:=[9,19,29] b:=[0.4,0.5,0.6]:
       set refx \a
-      foreach (c) [16,4]:
+      for c:=[16,4]:
         set refy \c
         draw (0,0) [h:-6] [v:6]
         draw (0,0) [q:-6,0,-6,6]